Cybersecurity Trends and Insights

 Prepare for CMMC Certification: Steps to Take

-3. Implement Required Controls: Based on the findings from the gap analysis, establish necessary security measures to meet the standards of your desired compliance level.
+3. Implement Required Controls: Based on the findings from the gap analysis, establish necessary security measures to meet the standards of your desired level.
 This proactive approach not only enhances security but also prepares your organization for future evaluations.

 6. Prepare Documentation: Ensure that all relevant documentation, including policies and procedures, is current and easily accessible for review.
 Well-structured documentation is vital during the evaluation process and demonstrates a commitment to compliance.